Let's Go. Out.

 Events not complying with the requirements may lose their sponsorship.

 This is a reimbursement program; checks will be cut after the event has taken place.
-For payment, the organizer will send an invoice to the Downtown Alliance and attach copies of paid receipts for approved uses, as stated in the application.
+For payment, the organizer will send an invoice to Downtown Grand Rapids Inc. and attach copies of paid receipts for approved uses, as stated in the application.

 Submittal and Timing